singh-man/books/crackingTheCoding/17_hard.md

 ```

-This algorithm takes 0( N) time.
+This algorithm takes O(N) time.
 Since we have to look at every bar, we cannot do better than this.

 Solution #3 (Optimized & Simplified)